May 68 was one of the most important events of the current French Republic. Why was May 68 so decisive in the evolution of society?

 The latter prepared a rhetorical line of defense, and drew parallels between the May ’68 movement and the memory of the Occupation, as well as with the civil war.

-On May 30, De Gaulle announced the dissolution of the National Assembly.
+On May 30, de Gaulle announced the dissolution of the National Assembly.
 A big demonstration was organized on May 30, 1968: about 400,000 people marched in Paris.
-83 other demonstrations took place in the other departments in three days.
+Eighty-three other demonstrations took place in the other departments in three days.

 The media was an important part of this reaction.
 On May 23, the peripheral radio stations were deprived of the right to use the frequencies that had been allocated to them.